United States incarceration rate: Drug sentencing laws

-The "War on Drugs" is a policy that was initiated by Richard Nixon with the Comprehensive Drug Abuse Prevention and Control Act of 1970 and vigorously pursued by Ronald Reagan.
+The "war on drugs" is a policy that was initiated by Richard Nixon with the Comprehensive Drug Abuse Prevention and Control Act of 1970 and vigorously pursued by Ronald Reagan.
 By 2010, drug offenders in federal prison had increased to 500,000 per year, up from 41,000 in 1985.
 According to Michelle Alexander, drug related charges accounted for more than half the rise in state prisoners between 1985 and 2000.
 31 million people have been arrested on drug related charges, approximately 1 in 10 Americans.
-In contrast, John Pfaff of Fordham Law School has accused Alexander of exaggerating the influence of the War on Drugs on the rise in the United States' incarceration rate: according to him, the percent of state prisoners whose primary offense was drug-related peaked at 22% in 1990.
+In contrast, John Pfaff of Fordham Law School has accused Alexander of exaggerating the influence of the war on drugs on the rise in the United States' incarceration rate: according to him, the percent of state prisoners whose primary offense was drug-related peaked at 22% in 1990.
 The Brookings Institution reconciles the differences between Alexander and Pfaff by explaining two ways to look at the prison population as it relates to drug crimes, concluding "The picture is clear: Drug crimes have been the predominant reason for new admissions into state and federal prisons in recent decades" and "rolling back the war on drugs would not, as Pfaff and Urban Institute scholars maintain, totally solve the problem of mass incarceration, but it could help a great deal, by reducing exposure to prison."

 As of December 2017, only 14.4% of state prisoners were serving sentences for a drug offenses with 3.7% of serving for possession and 10.8% serving for trafficking, other drug offenses, and unspecified drug offenses.
-Time served for drug related offenses are also amongst the shortest with prisoners released in 2016 having served an average sentence length 22 months while the median time served only 14 months.
+Time served for drug related offenses are also among the shortest with prisoners released in 2016 having served an average sentence length 22 months while the median time served only 14 months.

 After the passage of Reagan's Anti-Drug Abuse Act in 1986, incarceration for non-violent offenses dramatically increased.
 The Act imposed the same five-year mandatory sentence on those with convictions involving crack as on those possessing 100 times as much powder cocaine.
 This had a disproportionate effect on low-level street dealers and users of crack, who were more commonly poor blacks, Latinos, the young, and women.

 Courts were given more discretion in sentencing by the Kimbrough v.
 United States (2007) decision, and the disparity was decreased to 18:1 by the Fair Sentencing Act of 2010.

 By 2003, 58% of all women in federal prison were convicted of drug offenses.
-Black and Hispanic women in particular have been disproportionately affected by the War on Drugs.
+Black and Hispanic women in particular have been disproportionately affected by the war on drugs.
 Since 1986, incarceration rates have risen by 400% for women of all races, while rates for Black women have risen by 800%.
 Formerly incarcerated Black women are also most negatively impacted by the collateral legal consequences of conviction.